 For secondary aged pupils the programme will be delivered in a cross curricular manner and during timetabled sessions, planned to meet the needs of individual pupils.
+Content of RSE curriculum is age appropriate to the chronological age of the learner but it is adapted in a way that is accessible for all.
 It is the professional responsibility of teachers to produce detailed course content and methodology appropriate to the age and maturity of the pupils.
 We also cover aspects of sex education through external accreditations such as the "Relationship" ASDAN module.